Galser/ptfe-prodmount-vc-cloud/README.md

 # How-to

 ## Build infrastructure
-- Beforehand you will need to have SSH key in RSA format available at the default location :
+- Beforehand, you will need to have SSH RSA key available at the default location :
   - `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
   > This key is going to be used later to connect to the instance where TFE will be running.